Bid Time Return: Method of time travel

-Richard derives his method of time travel from J. B. Priestley's 1964 book Man and Time.
-This method involves performing self-hypnosis to convince his mind that he's in the past.
-The historical roots of the hotel help reinforce his purpose, as does an 1890s suit he buys.
+Matheson derives his method of time travel from An Experiment with Time by J. W. Dunne, who achieved some prominence and literary influence through his "serialism" theory on the nature of time and consciousness.
+Collier uses this method to convince his mind he's in the past.
+The historical roots of the hotel help reinforce his purpose, as does an 1890s' suit he buys.

 Awards

 The novel won the 1976 World Fantasy Award for Best Novel.